VanOvermeire/rusty-cdk/README.md

 - IAM
 - API Gateway

-In other words, you can definitely create simple serverless setups with this library.
+In other words, you can definitely create serverless applications with this library.

 Next up:
-- S3
-- Secrets Manager
 - AppConfig?
 - CloudFront?

 ## TODO

-- when you pass in an env var for a bucket or table, we can assume you want permission to read that? so if none found, error?
-- maybe good advice to just import all the wrappers
-- don't really need syn? something more lightweight
+- try to replace syn and serde with more something more lightweight (at compile time) - facet?
-- and serde? facet could also work?
-- switch to uploading template to s3? helps avoid the 51 kb limit...
+- switch to uploading template to s3? helps avoid the 51 kb limit
-- add and update docs
+- add more to the example(s) directory and refer user to that and the tests in cloud-infra; add readme to examples (generate?)
 - borrow all the things? see borrowing-example branch for an example
+  - the gain in performance was not that impressive
 - help with avoiding missing IAM permissions? perhaps by having user optionally pass in cargo toml(s)
-- check permissions/policies against a list of services (scraper probably needed)
+  - when you pass in an env var for a bucket or table, we can assume you want permission to read that? so if none found, error?
+  - similar for secret
+  - additional checks for structure of iam policies
+    - for example resources is not required in all cases, but in most contexts it is
 - UpdateReplacePolicy/DeletionPolicy for storage
-- Additional checks for iam policies (probably can't enforce all of them via macros, requirements depend on context)